PSU-ICDS/icds_docs/docs/running-jobs/resource-requests.md

 see [Hardware info][hardwareinfo].
 [hardwareinfo]: resource-requests.md/#hardware-info

-!!! warning "Make sure your application is GPU-enabled."
+!!! tip "Make sure your application is GPU-enabled."
-    If your application does not use GPUs,
-    requesting GPUs will do nothing except deplete your accounts.
+    If your application does not use GPUs, requesting GPUs will do nothing except deplete your accounts.

-!!!
-Warning "Generic GPU requests (--gres=gpu:1) may allocate the most expensive GPU available"
+!!! warning "Generic GPU requests (--gres=gpu:1) may allocate the most expensive GPU available"
     When you request a generic GPU with --gres=gpu:1, Slurm assigns any available GPU, often the highest-cost model (e.g. A100) even if a cheaper one (e.g. P100) would suffice.
     This increases your costs unnecessarily if your job doesn’t require high-end hardware.

 ## Hardware info